eggy03/ferrumx-windows/README.md

 - Contribute to the project's wiki (it's sparse)
 - Contribute to the [examples repository](https://github.com/eggy03/ferrumx-windows-examples)
 - Test the library in your system and submit suggestions and bugs by opening an [issue](https://github.com/eggy03/ferrumx-windows/issues)
-- Report vulnerabilities
+- Report vulnerabilities in accordance with the [Security Policy](/SECURITY.md)
-- Check out the [Contribution Guideline]() to know more about contributing to code and other ways of contributing
+- Check out the [Contribution Guideline](/CONTRIBUTING.md) to know more about contributing to code and other ways of contributing

 ---